chraxo/UmlMarkdownCheatSheet/uml_markdown_summary.md

 ### UML compliant appearance

 The default style of plantUML does not completely match the official UML definition.
-To change the style to comply as far as possible with the official UML defintion, set the `strictuml` style.
+To change the style to comply as far as possible with the official UML definition, set the `strictuml` style.

 @startuml
     class Class1